Javierzv777/Json-phaceholder-app/README.md

 In the penultimate column of each row you can see a pencil icon, clicking on the browser takes us to a window where you can edit a publication. and in the last column of each row there is a garbage can that will help us to delete a publication.
-If we want to create a new post, in the navigation bar we have a component called 'new post' that will direct us to a window where we can create a new post
+If we want to create a new post, in the navigation bar we have a component called 'new post' that will direct us to a window where we can create a new post also by means of the ui material data table we can filter the posts and sort them.

 This app was made using React, Material ui, react-redux, module css, axios and Reacto-Router-Dom